-WASHINGTON – U.S. Senator Orrin Hatch (R-Utah), Ranking Member of the Senate Finance Committee, today delivered the following remarks during a Senate Finance Committee hearing considering the nominations of Michael B. Thornton and Joseph W. Nega to serve as Judges of the U.S. Tax Court, and F. Scott Kieff to be a member of the U.S. International Trade Commission:
+WASHINGTON – U.S. Senator Orrin Hatch (R-Utah), Ranking Member of the Senate Finance Committee, today delivered the following remarks during a Senate Finance Committee hearing considering the nominations of the Honorable L. Paige Marvel and Tamara Ashford to serve as Judges of the U.S. Tax Court and F R. Gil Kerlikowske to be Commissioner of Customs at the U.S. Department of Homeland Security:

 Trade is essential to the growth of the U.S. economy.
 And U.S. Customs and Border Protection (CBP) is at the center of ensuring that legitimate trade flows smoothly and efficiently.

 This task goes back to 1789 when the First Congress created the first agency of the federal government with the responsibility of collecting import duties.
 This first U.S. customs agency would go on to come under the direct authority of the Secretary of the Treasury.

 Following passage of the Homeland Security Act of 2002, CBP was created and is the unified border agency with the dual missions of facilitating trade and securing our borders against terrorism.
 These missions are performed by a workforce of almost 60,000 dedicated federal employees.

 With these important missions, it is vital that CBP has the proper leadership in place.
 That starts with the head of the agency.

 Unfortunately, CBP has been without a Senate-confirmed commissioner since 2009.
 Last year, I called upon President Obama to nominate a commissioner, and to appoint someone with a strong background in trade.